 6.3.1 Refund you the price you paid for the Products.
 However, please note we are permitted by law to reduce your refund to reflect any reduction in the value of the Products, if this has been caused by your handling them in a way which would not be permitted in a shop.

-6.3.3 Make any refunds due to you as soon as possible and in any event within the deadlines indicated below:
+6.3.3 Make any refunds due to you as soon as possible after the products have been returned to us, and in any event within the deadlines indicated below:

-18.104.22.168 If you have received the Products and we have not offered to collect them from you 14 days after the day on which we receive the Products back from you or, if earlier, the day on which you provide us with evidence that you have sent the Products back to us.
+126.96.36.199 If you have received the Products and we have not offered to collect them from you 14 days after the day on which we receive the Products back from you or, if earlier, the day on which you provide us with evidence that you have sent the Products back to us.
+We can offer a to collect the products from you, this will incur a collection charge depending on location and products.

 6.4 We will refund you on the credit card or debit card used by you to pay.